 Because the Sony Portapak afforded the freedom to move outside the studio, artists could observe as well as interact with the public.
-Works by Forti, Holt, and Kos pursue observation and performance, demonstrating the spontaneity available through video that mimics a more experimental mode of documentary.
+Works by Forti, Holt, and the Kos's pursue observation and performance, demonstrating the spontaneity available through video that mimics a more experimental mode of documentary.